oneananda/Azure_Operations/Azure_Learning/005 Azure Firewall/001 Azure Firewall Creation/README.md

 - Click on "Add NAT rule collection" to configure NAT rules for translating public IP addresses to private IP addresses.

 ### Save the configuration

+## Testing

+### Conduct Security Testing

+**Penetration Testing:**

+- Simulate Attacks: Perform controlled penetration tests to simulate potential attacks and ensure the firewall is correctly blocking malicious traffic.
+- Use Tools: Test with tools like Nmap or Nessus to scan for open ports and vulnerabilities.